js-fullstack/duck-type/README.md

     skill: duck.optional([String])
   });
 ```
-Here, name is mandatory property and the value of it must be a String, skill is a **optional property**, it can be undefined, BUT, if it has value, the value must be a array and which element must be a String.
+Here, 'name' is mandatory property and the value of it must be a String, 'skill' is a **optional property**, it can be undefined, BUT, if it has value, the value must be a array and which elements must be a String.

 #### Example 10